Finalising Your Takings (End of Day Reconciliation)

 The takings history contains the recorded amount (from finalised sales) v. the counted amount (from finalised takings) v. the variance between the two.

 A breakdown of payments, tips and cash out can be found further down the slip.

 View Reconciliation Report

 Note - The reconciliation report is point-to-point and therefore differs from the sales report.
-Reports will be generated based on when you last did takings.
+The reconciliation report will be generated based on when you last did takings.
 If, for example, you do takings every two days, then the report will be for that duration of two days.

 The Reconciliation Report is a granular look into takings.
 It consists of Payment Breakdown, Sales, Payments, Tips, Money In/Out, and Adjustments.

 1. Under Reports from the Kounta Back Office, select Reconciliation